Perth Scorchers (WBBL)

-The Perth Scorchers (WBBL) are an Australian women's Twenty20 cricket team based in East Perth, Western Australia.
+The Perth Scorchers are an Australian women's Twenty20 cricket team based in East Perth, Western Australia.
 They compete in the Women's Big Bash League, and won their first championship in WBBL|07.

 History

 Formation

 One of eight founding WBBL teams, the Perth Scorchers are aligned with the men's team of the same name.
 On 9 May 2015, the WACA announced Mark Atkinson as the Scorchers' inaugural coach.
 At the official WBBL launch on 10 July, Jess Cameron was unveiled as the team's first-ever player signing.
 Nicole Bolton was appointed as Perth's inaugural captain.

 The Scorchers faced almost immediate turmoil, however, with Cameron taking an indefinite break from cricket in October (she would return to the league the following season, albeit with the Melbourne Stars).
 Then, days before the beginning of WBBL|01, Atkinson was replaced in the head coaching role by Lisa Keightley.
 Despite these unexpected obstacles, the team rallied in their first match on 11 December at Aquinas College to defeat the Brisbane Heat by two runs.